Andrew L.

 Research of novel lead-free perovskite materials for use in photovoltaic devices, developed process for creating Cs2AgBiBr6 thin films to evaluate potential for photovoltaic use as replacement for lead halideperovskites, discovery of nanoparticle formation hindering material absorbance

-Andrew L. Skills
+Andrew L. education

-Frequently Asked Questions about Andrew L.
+Frequently asked questions about Andrew L.

 What company does Andrew L. work for?

-Andrew L. works for Stanford Student Space Initiative
+Andrew L. works for Stanford Student Space Initiative.

-Andrew L.'s current role is Space Construction at Stanford | Matthew Isakowitz Fellow | NDSEG Fellow.
+Andrew L. is listed as Space Construction at Stanford | Matthew Isakowitz Fellow | NDSEG Fellow at Stanford Student Space Initiative.

 What is Andrew L.'s email address?